spotlightpa/poor-richard/content/_index.md

 +++
 {{<content-header>}}Our promise to Pennsylvania{{</content-header>}}

 Spotlight PA is a collaborative newsroom dedicated to producing investigative journalism for all of Pennsylvania.
-Spotlight PA’s mission is to hold powerful private and public forces — especially governments, businesses and special interests — to account through urgent and compelling investigative journalism.
+Spotlight PA’s mission is to hold powerful private and public forces — especially governments, businesses and special interests — to account through urgent and compelling investigative journalism that drives change.

 {{<right-link href="/about/">}}Read our mission statement{{</right-link>}}